Childhood and Education Journey of Walter Payton in Timeline

 1995: Purchase of Roundhouse in Aurora, Illinois

-In 1995, Walter Payton and several partners purchased a roundhouse in Aurora, Illinois, formerly owned by the Chicago, Burlington and Quincy Railroad.
-The property was transformed into "Walter Payton's Roundhouse."
+In 1995, Walter Payton and several partners purchased a roundhouse in Aurora, Illinois, previously owned by the Chicago, Burlington and Quincy Railroad.
+The property became known as "Walter Payton's Roundhouse."

-In February 1999, Walter Payton announced that he had a rare liver disease known as primary sclerosing cholangitis.
+In February 1999, Walter Payton announced that he had primary sclerosing cholangitis, a rare liver disease.

-In April 1999, Walter Payton made his final public appearance at a Chicago Cubs game with Mike Ditka and threw the ceremonial first pitch.
+In April 1999, Walter Payton made his final public appearance at a Chicago Cubs game with Mike Ditka, throwing the ceremonial first pitch.